 Look at the current status of your lawn.

-A new lawn needs more phosphorous to produce roots.
+is special and needs more phosphorous to produce roots.
 Don’t use high nitrogen because the roots are not ready to handle top growth.
-So use Small - Big - Big.
+Go with Small - Big - Big.
 Phosphorous and potassium are more costly, so you would not use this all the time.
 Yet, investing in the more expensive list of ingredients for a new or damaged lawn is wise.

 When the grass has stressful conditions to deal with, applying the more expensive potassium can prevent problems from developing or continuing.
 Pay now and don’t pay later.

 Be cautious though, about applying high phosphorous continually to a lawn area.
 Mature grass doesn’t need it, and the environment doesn’t either.

 The nutrient ratio is easy to look at.
 It can help you decide quickly to consider or eliminate certain fertilizer blends.
 It is not the only factor deserving of your attention.